openego/eGon-data/docs/getting_started.rst

    pip install eGon-data

-As a developer, you probable want to do an editable install and you also probably want the development dependencies:
+As a developer, you probably want to do an editable install and you probably also want the development dependencies:

 .. code-block:: bash